As of July 24, face coverings are mandatory in shops and supermarkets in England.

 A face mask is a preventive measure but not the be all and end all.

-The WHO says masks are only effective when used in combination with frequent hand-cleaning.
+The WHO says masks are only effective when used in combination with frequent hand-cleaning and staying at least 1 metre from others.

 They also warn that a face mask may lead to a false sense of security that could cause you to lapse on other advice that stops the spread of the disease.